Open School for Village Hosts

 An unusual combination of knowledge, skills and qualities are needed to be an effective Village Host.
 Village Hosts need ‘hard’ capabilities such as digital skills, or business planning.
 But as collaboration experts – people who connect people – a Village Host’s most valuable skills are often so-called ‘soft’ ones: hosting, convening, facilitating, animating, and co-ordinating.

-Holis Facilitators and Experts
+Holis Facilitators & Experts

 Facilitator